-- Note what people actually said, using their own words and phrases - Describe the circumstances in which the disclosure came about - Note the setting and anyone else who was there at the time of the abuse or the disclosure - Separate factual information from your own and others' opinions - Use pen or biro with black ink so that the report can be photocopied if needed
+• Note what people actually said, using their own words and phrases

+- Appendix 3 Cont'd/... - Describe the circumstances in which the disclosure came about - Note the setting and anyone else who was there at the time of the disclosure - Separate factual information from your own and others' opinions - Use pen or biro with black ink so that the report can be photocopied if needed.